-However, at the beginning of 2002, control of the school was handed to the parents who formulated a Governing Council.
-The school is now a Section 21 Company and continues to prosper, providing a balanced, caring and effective education with high academic standards and individual expectations.
+However, at the beginning of 2002, control of the School was handed to the parents who formulated a Governing Council.
+The School became a Section 21 Company and continues to prosper, providing a balanced, caring and effective education with high academic standards and individual expectations.

-and sporting resources and facilities of the highest order and remains competitive in the primary school arena in Swaziland.
+Today UFS International boasts educational and sporting resources and facilities of the highest order and remains competitive in the primary school arena in Eswatini.
 This reputation has been earned as a result of the forward thinking approach it has adopted.
-The School is in constant flux as it adapts to the ever changing world of education, and at the same time aiming to provide an outstanding service to parents and pupils.
+UFS International is in constant flux as it adapts to the ever changing world of education, and at the same time aiming to provide an outstanding service to parents and pupils.

-Two years ago the idea of a Usutu Forest High School was once again raised by parents who did not wish to send their children across the border.
-A survey was sent out to parents to gauge interest, and the response was overwhelmingly in favour of the high school being established.
+Over the past years UFS International has extended it’s service-offering to include Grade 00 and Grade 000 classes.
+In 2014 there was once again a query raised by parents to start a High School, for those parents who did not wish to send their children across the border.
+A survey was sent out to parents to gauge interest, and the response was overwhelmingly in favour of the High School being established.

 In 2014 the Usutu Forest Primary School Governing Council set up a High School Committee whose mandate was to investigate the feasibility and viability of the establishment of an Usutu Forest High School.
 At the first meeting of this Committee it was decided that the notion of a family of Usutu School be established.
 The reasoning behind this idea was that the Committee felt that the success of the Primary School, with its ethos and values that are entrenched in the school’s philosophy be carried forward into the high school sector.
 This we see as the schools unique selling point and has over many years been the foundation of its success.